AhmedSalahMarzouk/MyStore/README.md

 ***project Description ***

-it's an app to can allow you
+it's E-Commerce app to can allow you

 - choose data from our data.json and choose the quantity you need from any product